Organic infant formula & feeding support

 Advantages to making your own baby food purees

 Baby food puree recipes to get you started

 Once your little one is ready to start solids, the next question often asked is: Do I make baby’s food or buy it?
 The store offers many baby food options, but making at least some of the food at home may allow for even more variety.

 With a little bit of planning and use of some of the utensils you likely already have around the house, making homemade baby food doesn’t have to be as daunting as it sounds.

 What are some advantages of making your baby’s pureed food?

-- May help reduce picky eating: Repeatedly offering a greater variety of foods, as well as foods the family eats (with minor changes in textures and ingredients to meet your baby’s needs), may help make your little one a more adventurous eater, even into childhood.2
+Repeatedly offering a greater variety of foods and foods the family eats (with minor changes in textures and ingredients to meet your baby’s needs) may help make your little one a more adventurous eater, even into childhood.2

 Let’s get cooking!